Sadiya-Zubair/Data-Science-projects/Accidents.md

 		     group by "age_category"
 		     Order by "Death Rate" Desc;
 ![image](https://github.com/Sadiya-Zubair/Data-Science-projects/assets/36756199/6bc32ab7-f941-42a0-b039-ed7beff1eeec)

-### Count of age_categories of each Country with Maximum Death Rate
+### Average Death Rate with respect to Income Category and Age Category
                           with a as ( SELECT
                              *,
                          CASE
                            WHEN "Age Group" in ('15-19') THEN 'Teenager'